3shape/jenkinsapi-powershell/README.md

 ## Functions

-This module offers the following functions:
+This module offers the following functions, all from the [Public](/Public) folder:

 * Get-JenkinsUserFullName
 * Initialize-Jenkins